 Alamo Drafthouse is an institution.
 It’s known for inventive festivals and for showing first-run and classic movies as well as blockbuster and art house films.
 It was one of the first movie theaters to add good food and beer to complete the movie-going experience.
 They even create unique menus to pair with the themes of certain movies.
 There’s always something new and different there.

 The Drafthouse hosts special events throughout the year, but one of our favorite reasons to go is the regular Tuesday night trivia.
 Pop culture and movie experts will go far in trying to take home the night’s prize.

 Tiff’s Treats is the perfect solution to a crummy day or the best way to make a good day even better.
 I mean, who doesn’t want freshly baked cookies right from the oven?
 No one.

 The owners started the cookie company from their dorm rooms while students at the University of Texas, so indulging in their treats is truly one of the authentic things to do in Austin.
 At their locations all over the city (and throughout Texas), you can try over 10 varieties of cookies and brownies, plus ice cream and more.
 (Our favorite is the peanut butter chocolate chip.)
 Plus, Tiff’s Treats is known for being the first bakery in the U.S. to offer a warm cookie delivery service, so you can also enjoy them in your PJs in your hotel room.

 Hamilton Pool is one of the most picturesque sites around, and it’s one of the top swimming holes in Texas.
-Located on a 234-acre nature preserve, Hamilton Pool draws people from all over central Texas.
+Located on a 234-acre nature preserve, it draws people from all over central Texas.

 The pool is the result of the collapse of an underground river, so it has a unique formation with a waterfall and even a tiny beach.
 You can bring a picnic, enjoy the (sometimes very cool) natural spring pool, or relax on the beach.